 - a.
 It is impossible to develop a complete, cohesive and applicable theology apart from divine revelation that we can trust.
 If we depend upon the ideas of various individuals and their philosophies, or if we depend upon the revelations of various holy rollers, then what we will have is as many points of view as we have people.
-As Chafer wrote, It is an act of futility to attempt to debate theology and the truths relating to it without agreeing on the foundation and source of this truth.9 - b.
+As Chafer wrote, It is an act of futility to attempt to debate theology and the truths relating to it without agreeing on the foundation and source of this truth. - b.
 Apart from Holy Scripture, where else can we go for truth? - i.
 Human reason; philosophy.
 Whereas, there is nothing wrong with using your mind, intelligent men can reasonably come up with opposite viewpoints on the same issue (the death penalty, for instance). - ii.
 Divine revelation to holy rollers.
 These are the ones who get slain in the spirit, who have ecstatic experiences, who tell jokes in tongues that no one understands, but they laugh anyway.
-These are men upon whom I am not going to depend for my theology. - iii.
-Other scriptures from other religions.
-When we finish this brief study, you will find that there is no book of any kind which is even in part comparable to the Bible.
+These are men upon whom I am not going to depend for my theology.